-As a portrait photographer in Edinburgh, I see people have a wide range of questions before, during, and after working with me, so I've tried to answer some of them here.
+As a family portrait photographer in Edinburgh, I see people have a wide range of questions before, during, and after working with me, so I've tried to answer some of them here.

 If you've still got questions, please get in touch and I'll get back to you right away!